 The first problem: what to choose?
 Both options have advantages and disadvantages.
 Inherently, the main advantage of choosing the 8% gross income is for convenience.

 First of all, with the 8% (if you see the schedule of the deadlines above) you don't need to file the quarterly percentage tax if you opt for this.

 Also, you just need to know your total sales less the 250,000 PHP exemption.
 Afterward, multiply that figure by 8%.
 That is your tax due.
 No questions asked.
 Some people may just choose this for the mere simplicity and convenience.

 But if you don't mind the hassle of filing other taxes and you want to take advantage of your itemized expenses, here is a sample computation for different salary amounts:

 As you can see, if you keep your expenses at a minimum, the 8% will surely outshine the graduated income tax.
 But if you have many RELATED expenses to your profession, you may opt to use the graduated income tax.
-Take note, this expenses should be NECESSARY AND NORMAL to your business.
+Take note, these expenses should be NECESSARY AND NORMAL to your business.
 No gym memberships and probably no massage expenses either (!).

 Finally, we are in the most important part: How to file your taxes!
 For the purpose of this article, we will just discuss how to file the percentage tax and the quarterly income tax return.